sam-timmins/machine-issue-reporting-system/README.md

 Provide a fully automated, easily used and aesthetically pleasing machinery issue reporting system for TU Dublin.

 # Target Audience
+The target audience consists of approximately 150 students, both full time and part-time.
+The students are of a similar educational standard due to the course entry requirements but there is a selection that has extra educational needs so this needs to be addressed with accessibility built into the application.

 # Stakeholder Interviews